jhiver/validate-and-clean/README.md

     nosuck = require './lib/index'
     nosuck.register 'allcaps', ->
       (attribute, object) ->
-        if object[attribute] is null or object[attribute] is undefined then return Promise.resolve(nosuck.FAIL) object[attribute] = String(object[attribute]).toUpperCase()
+        if object[attribute] is null or object[attribute] is undefined return Promise.resolve(nosuck.FAIL)
+        else
+          object[attribute] = String(object[attribute]).toUpperCase()
           return Promise.resolve(nosuck.PASS)

 A few important things to note here.

 * Your check can alter the model / object which you validate!
-* If your check resolves `undefined`, the check will pass and go to the next check in the chain
+* If your check resolves nosuck.PASS, the check will pass and go to the next check in the chain
-* If your check resolves `null`, the check will pass unconditionnally (stop the chain for this attribute)
+* If your check resolves nosuck.GOOD, the check will pass unconditionnally (stop the chain for this attribute)
 * If your check resolves anything else, it will be considered an error
 * It's using Promises so we can transparently do some cool async stuff (keep reading...)

-Our schema becomes:
+Our schema then becomes:

     schema =
       name: check().string().minLen(3).maxLen(50)